Effect-TS/stm/docs/modules/STM.ts.md

 ## collectSTM

-Simultaneously filters and flatMaps the value produced by this effect.
+Simultaneously filters and maps the value produced by this effect.

 **Signature**